CurrenJ/potions-plus/notes.md

 - playerWillDestroy (in bed, this breaks the other half if one is broken)

 - Speed of clothesline as a function of height
-- Itemstack count > 1 as result of recipe, but only 1 itemstack allowed as input
 - Dimensional recipes for clothesline!!